-- 1) Reactions with positive E° value is said to be thermodynamically feasible. - 2) Sometimes this prediction fails because: - i. the actual conditions of the reaction are not standard conditions. - ii. the reaction has high activation energy. - 3) Remember: - i.
-E° value gives no information about the reaction rates. - ii.
-E° value applies to standard conditions only. - 4) i.
-If you are given an equation, split the equation into two half-equations, the find the corresponding E° values from the Data Booklet. - ii.
-Add the two E° values together and determine whether the sum is positive or negative.
+- 1) Reactions with positive E° value is said to be thermodynamically feasible. - 2) Sometimes this prediction fails because: - i. the actual conditions of the reaction are not standard conditions. - ii. the reaction has high activation energy. - 3) Remember: - i. $E^{\circ}$ value gives no information about the reaction rates. - ii. $E^{\circ}$ value applies to standard conditions only. - 4) i.
+If you are given an equation, split the equation into two half-equations, the find the corresponding $E^{\circ}$ values from the Data Booklet. - ii.
+Add the two E° values together and determine whether the sum is positive or negative. - iii.
+Reverse the equation may be necessary, remember to reverse the sign too.